ucdavis-bioinformatics-training/2019-Winter-Bioinformatics_Command_Line_and_R_Prerequisites_Workshop/Intro_to_R/Intro2R/Intro_to_tidyverse_and_ggplot2.md

 2) Try to generate a *parsing failure* in readr.
 Based on what you know about how readr processes data, make a trecherous tibble.
 Write it out.
-Read it in again.
+Read it in again to generate the failure.